HorizenOfficial/zen/README.md

 Horizen Sidechains are **fully decentralized**: sidechain nodes observe the Mainchain but the Mainchain only observes cryptographically authenticated certificates received from the sidechain; Certificate authentication and validation are achieved thanks to an innovative use of the **SNARK** technology, which enable constant-sized proofs of arbitrary computations, not involving any trusted third party and keeping Mainchain totally **agnostic** from sidechain's rules.

 The main feature of our construction is the high degree of **generalization**: sidechains are allowed to use their own rules and data, defining custom SNARKs to let mainchain authenticate their certificates without any knowledge of the sidechain internals.

+You can read more about the Zendoo protocol in our [whitepaper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf), and explore our default sidechain implementation and SDK in our [Sidechains-SDK](https://github.com/ZencashOfficial/Sidechains-SDK).

 ### **Beta Preview features**
 -------------------